sgmurphy/wordpress-plugins/customer-reviews-woocommerce/readme.txt

 == Changelog ==

+= 5.44.0 =
+* New feature: an option to add a terms and privacy checkbox to on-site review forms
+* Improvement: a nofollow attribute for login buttons on on-site review forms
-= 5.43.1 =
+* Bug fix: incorrect order note messages about review reminders sent via CR cron = 5.43.1 =
 * Bug fix: a table for the reminders log was not created before sending a reminder = 5.43.0 =